-Even if you think you know everything there is to know about celiac disease, it’s important to continue to ask questions and learn all the facts about this common autoimmune disorder.
-This May, celebrate Celiac Disease Awareness Month with GI Associates and learn more about this disease that affects 1 in 100 people.
+How do you handle a celiac disease diagnosis and what are the signs of celiac disease?
+Even if you think you know everything there is to know about the signs of celiac disease, it’s important to continue to ask questions and learn all the facts about this common autoimmune disorder.

 Like many autoimmune disorders, celiac disease can become apparent in many different ways, depending on the age when you’re diagnosed, your sex, your general health, and other factors.
 Celiac disease is an autoimmune disorder and currently has no known cures.
 It is known to be hereditary, with a 1 in 10 risk of developing the disease among first-degree relatives like a parent, child, or sibling.
 The symptoms you might develop if you have celiac disease come from your body attacking gluten, which is a protein found in wheat, rye, and barley.
 People with celiac don’t have the ability to handle this protein, which can wreak havoc on the entire digestive system.

 Celiac can present itself in a few different manners, with some people showing severe symptoms while others show very few or even no outwardly apparent symptoms.
 Generally, you could be diagnosed with one of three types: classical, non-classical, or silent.
 Classical symptoms are the ones you’ve probably heard of the most, which are largely centered around digestive symptoms like diarrhea, weight loss, difficulty with nutrition absorption, stomach pains, and failure to thrive when diagnosed in kids.
 A non-classical presentation may show symptoms that seem unrelated to your digestive tract, like infertility, fatigue, depression, anxiety, migraines, vitamin deficiency, and even skin problems.
 The third type, silent celiac, is exactly what it sounds like.
 You can have the disease and not see any outwardly presenting symptoms, although your body is still being damaged on the inside.